Vivswan/FoundationFill/architecture.md

    - User right-clicks on a text field
    - Context menu is displayed with available templates
    - User selects a template
-   - Background script receives the selection
+   - Background script checks if template contains variables
-   - Template is sent to the content script
+   - If no variables, template is sent directly to content script
-   - Content script processes template variables if present
-   - User inputs values for template variables in dialog
-   - Content script fills the text field with the processed template
+   - If variables present, popup is opened for variable resolution

 ### Template Variables Flow

-1. **Variable Processing**
+1. **Variable Detection**
-   - User selects a template with variables (e.g., `{{name:default}}`)
+   - When user selects a template from context menu
+   - Background script scans system and user prompts for variable patterns
+   - Variables are identified using the pattern `{{name:default}}`
+   - If variables are found, a different process is triggered

+2. **Variable Resolution Process**
+   - Background stores template in Chrome local storage
+   - Background triggers popup to open
+   - Popup reads template from local storage
+   - Popup displays template editor UI
-   - Content script extracts variables using TemplateVariableView
+   - TemplateVariableView extracts all variables
-   - TemplateVariableView shows dialog for each variable
+   - TemplateVariableView shows dialog for each variable with default values
-   - User inputs values for each variable
+   - User inputs custom values for variables
-   - TemplateVariableView replaces variables with user input
+   - Variables are replaced with user-provided values
-   - Processed template is used for text generation or insertion
+   - Processed template is sent to content script for insertion

+3. **Variable Format**
+   - Variables use format `{{variable_name:default_value}}`
+   - Default values are optional: `{{variable_name}}`
+   - Variables can be used in both system and user prompts
+   - Same variable name in multiple locations uses the same value

 ### Text Generation Flow

 1. **Text Generation Request**
    - User selects a template with API generation enabled
-   - Content script processes any template variables
+   - Variables are processed if present
    - Content script sends generation request to background
    - Background script uses APIService to make external request
    - Animation is displayed while waiting for response